Biomedical Engineering Graduate Admissions

 Minimum admission requirements for SBES

-- A GRE score typically of 310 or higher (V+Q) and analytical writing score of 4.0 or higher on the "New GRE Revised Test" is preferred for students accepted into the program.
+- A GRE score typically of 310 or higher (V+Q) and analytical writing score of 4.0 or higher on the "New GRE Revised Test" is preferred for students accepted into the program. **See note above about GRE not being required for fall 2021 applicants**

 - A TOEFL minimum score of 600 (paper-based), 250 (computer based), and 100 (internet based) is required for international students.
 IELTS may be used in place of a TOEFL test and have a minimum score of Band 7.0 preferably.